by John Salt - Last Updated May 2025

-Even though it was discontinued a good number of years ago, I still very much enjoy flying my Blade CX3 indoors during the winter months for a little bit of "scale" fun.
-In the hundreds of flights I have had with it, it continues to work and fly so well.
+Even though it was discontinued a good number of years ago, I still enjoy flying my coaxial Blade CX3 indoors during the winter months for a little bit of "scale" fun.
+In the hundreds of flights I've had with it, it continues to work and fly so well.

-If you are interested in RC helicopters but are a little intimidated by the complexity and cost of single rotor hobby grade collective pitch helis; Coaxials are the perfect solution.
+If you are interested in RC helicopters but are a little intimidated by the complexity of single rotor fixed pitch hobby grade helis; coaxials are a good solution that are easy to fly and give long flight times.

-They not only look like conventional helicopters, the hobby grade coaxials use swashplate cyclic control just like real helicopters.
-In other words, if your main reason for thinking of getting into the hobby is because of your fascination with helicopters in general, micro coaxials are the obvious choice over micro quad-rotors that look nothing like a conventional helicopter.
+If your main reason for thinking of getting into the hobby is because of your fascination with helicopters in general, micro coaxials are the obvious easy fling choice over micro quad-rotors that look nothing like a conventional helicopter.

 Even though coaxials are easy to fly, many of the skills you learn on a hobby grade coaxial RC helicopter are somewhat transferable to single rotor hobby grade RC helis.
 This holds especially true for understanding the control reversals when practicing nose in hovers .